openfido/cyme-extract/docs/Post_processing/Write_glm.md

 During the conversion process, some assumption may be made to generate a working GridLAB-D model.
 These assumptions will be disposed of according to setting of `GLM_ASSUMPTIONS`:

   - `ignore`: ignore the assumptions generated
-  - `include`: save the assumptions to a GLM and include it in the GLM file so they can be adjusted later
+  - `include`: add the assumptions to the GLM file so they can be modified manually
-  - `save`: save the assumption to a CSV file
+  - `save`: save the assumption to GLM file for later processig
-  - `warn`: only generate a warning message if assumptions are made
+  - `warn`: save the assumptions to a CSV file and generate a warning message

 ## CYME Devices